rylew2/eBayDealFinderMVC/README.md

   External RSS Deal of the Day feed: http://feeds.feedburner.com/Dealsucker?format=xml

-## Issues and New Features
+## Issues and Planned Features
-- Since this codebase was migrated from a WinForms application, much of the code is misplaced and needs to be refactored (ie.. eBay API data manipulated in the controller file)
+- Since this codebase was migrated from a WinForms application, much of the code is misplaced and needs to be refactored (ie.. eBay API data manipulated in the controller file, uneeded Deal of the Day feeds used)
-- Integrate other deal of the day services - currently only one rss feed is being used
+- Integrate other deal of the day services - currently only one rss feed is being used.
+The application was originally using multiple feeds.
 - Distinguish condition of deal of the day offers (ie refurbished, used, etc..)
-- No database is setup to store the data
+- Set up controller tests
+- Setup Azure/AppHarbor hosting